ryanemmans/city-explorer-api/README.md

 - Estimate of time needed to complete: 3 hours
 - Start time: 6:30pm
-- Finish time:
+- Finish time: 10:00
-- Actual time needed to complete:
+- Actual time needed to complete: 3.5 hours

 Name of feature: 3.
 Publish: Deploy your server.
 As a user, I want to access the City Explorer application on the web, so that anyone can explore from anywhere.